cdlhub/Deployment/README.md

 1) Automated AWS deployment: this is a scripted deployment of the Oasis platform in AWS.
 This is the most strightforward way to set up the Oasis platform.
 2) Manual deployment on AWS: this is the manual process for building and deploying an Oasis platform.
 Again, we use an AWS environment for illustration but the steps can be used as a template for installing the Oasis platform on other environmemts.

-## Prerequisites

-* Vagrant for testing purposes.
-* Ansible.
-Under Windows, yuo can start vagrant box with Ansible installed: `vagrant up ansible-sys` and run ansible command from the `/vagrant/` directory.

 ## Base case Oasis platform

 The physical set up of the base case environment is shown in the following figure: